numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 ![architecture diagram](./images/Deploy%20WordPress%20on%20a%202-Tier%20AWS%20Architecture%20with%20Terraform.png)

-If you haven't read the previous article, **Deploying WordPress on a 2-Tier AWS Architecture with Terraform**, we highly recommend checking it out first.
+If you haven't read the previous article, **Deploying WordPress on a 2-Tier AWS Architecture with Terraform**, I highly recommend checking it out first.
 It provides a comprehensive guide on setting up the initial 2-Tier architecture, which forms the foundation for this scalability enhancement.
 [**Deploying WordPress on a 2-Tier AWS Architecture with Terraform**](https://blog.numericaideas.com/deploy-wordpress-2-tier-aws-architecture-with-terraform)